 For example, if a client gives low NPS scores immediately after talking to a call center, this does not necessarily mean that there is a problem with that particular interaction.
 The call center may have done a great job and you got a 6 instead of a 2, but the client might still not like something else about the company.
 For example, he could contact a call center to solve a problem that arose on the site or in the course of personal communication.

-Conversely, too fast or generally incorrect communication between the call center staff and the client may lead to lower NPS scores immediately after such communication, and will not reflect the client’s attitude towards the company in the long term.
+Conversely, too fast or generally incorrect communication between the call center staff and the client can lead to lower NPS scores immediately after such communication, and will not reflect the client’s attitude towards the company in the long run.
 To accurately measure a long-term relationship, you need to give the client a few days for his emotions (both positive and negative) to subside.
 You will get smarter answers and therefore more reliable NPS results.

 It seems to be all, but no. You must work out all the information received.
 Yes, you need to work with “critics”.
 Many people know about it and many do it (although not always).
 It is necessary to “extinguish” the negative, to transfer these clients at least to the category of neutral.
-And as practice shows, with good work, up to half of the “critics” can be transferred to the category of “supporters”.
+And as practice shows, with good work, up to half of the “critics” can be transferred to the category of “supporters.”
 You also need to work out the “supporters”.
 If you give up on them, they say, “these are already happy, we did our job well,” then there is a risk of losing them the next time.

 The most important thing in any research is to apply the findings, learn lessons and work with the results.
 By itself, NPS doesn’t mean anything, it’s just numbers on paper.
 Another thing is important, what this data motivates you to, as well as what you will do when you measure the NPS of your company.

-What should be done, how to work out the feedback?
+What should be done, how to work out feedback?
 What is important to us: NPS itself or our clients?
 Do not be lazy, read point # 1 again.
 Right now.
 Yes, I know that you remember what is written there.
 But read it again to answer honestly to yourself why exactly you need to count NPS.